godot-escoria/escoria-docs/esc_reference.template.rst

    to an item before saying a line of dialog
 -  ``NO_TT`` stands for "No tooltip": The tooltip is hidden for the duration of the event
--  ``NO_HUD`` stands for "No HUD": The HUD is hidden for the duration of the event.
+-  ``NO_UI`` stands for "No User Interface": The UI is hidden for the duration of the event.
 Useful for when you want something to look like a cutscene but don't want to disable input for skipping dialog.
 -  ``NO_SAVE`` disables saving: Use this in cutscenes and anywhere a badly-timed autosave would leave your game in a messed-up state.